Course List for First-Year Students

 Grounding in American acting technique, paying particular attention to objective, obstacle, playable action, character analysis, improvisation, and understanding and development of the vocal and physical instruments.

-The theory and practice of technical production and design including: scenery construction, lighting, properties, costume construction and make-up.
+The theory and practice of technical design for live performance, including: scenery construction, lighting, properties, costume construction and make-up.
 Laboratory work on University productions.

 COMM 123.
 Public Speaking (1 course)